Wyamio/Wyam.Web/Input/api/iexecutioncontext.md

 Title: IExecutionContext
 Description: Contains all the information about the running execution and pipeline.
 ---
 Contains all the information about the running execution and pipeline.
 It is passed to each module and most of the members are intended for use by module developers.
+Contexts are immutable so you must call the `Clone(...)` method to create a new context if you need to add metadata as part of your internal module execution.
+Implements `IMetadata` and all metadata calls are passed through to the context's internal `Metadata` instance.

 # Members
 ---